nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Use case resumes at step 1

-**Use case: Undo last command**
+**Use case: UC08 - Undo last command**

 **MSS**

-1. User enters undo command.
+1. User specifies the undo command

-2. ZooKeepBook reverts to the state before last command was made.
+2. ZooKeepBook reverts to the state before last command was made

 3. ZooKeepBook shows a success message